Skip to main content

 • “The game feels a bit grindy, yet it keeps me engaged and motivated.”

-• “Research can be sometimes long and tedious in the game and will require multiple academies to properly progress in the game.”
+• “Research can be sometimes long and tedious in the game and will require multiple academies to properly progress.”

 • emotional